Rapid Response | RAPID RESULTS

 How much does it cost to hire an investigator?

-Surveillance is billed on an hourly basis plus a mileage charge.
+Surveillance is billed on an hourly basis and may incur a mileage fee.
 Rates are dependent on where the surveillance will take place.
 Before the case is started, a strategy is established depending on the circumstances and your needs.
 Once this plan is in place, a budget can be established.
 We will never go over the surveillance time allotted according to your budget, without obtaining your permission beforehand.
 Investigative services are payable in advance of the work being conducted.

 How many investigators are used on a domestic surveillance case?